Ashkan-san/Takedown/README.md

 ## Architektur

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop, Server.
+This is a Kotlin Multiplatform project targeting Android, iOS.

-* `/shared` is for the code that will be shared between all targets in the project.
-  The most important subfolder is `commonMain`.
-If preferred, you can add code to the platform-specific folders here too.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: